-This programme provides students with the opportunity to examine current issues in media management, with a particular emphasis on the advertising sector.
-Students will analyse emerging innovative business processes, finance models and advertising practices, exploring the sector's response to technological and social change, while developing strategic communication and brand management skills.
+This programme provides students with the opportunity to examine current issues in media management and news distribution.
+Students will analyse current newsroom operational practices, emerging business models and explore the sector's future in the context of technological and social change.
+Students will develop strategic communication and content management skills to prepare them for the newsroom environment.